MintMCP

 Core controls include:

-• OAuth 2.0, SAML, and SSO integration: Enterprise authentication wrapping for MCP endpoints
+• OAuth 2.0, SAML, SSO, and SCIM-driven RBAC: Enterprise authentication and provisioning for MCP endpoints

 • Complete audit trails: Logs for MCP interactions, access requests, and configuration changes

-• Role-based access control: Define which users or teams can access specific tools and data
+• Tool-level access control: Define which users, teams, or agents can access specific tools and data

 • Real-time monitoring: Dashboards for server health, usage patterns, and security alerts